-Commented [17]: Compliance schedule - NEW; Added because are now using the term "compliance schedule" in Chpt 64 in place of "schedule of compliance".
+Commented [17]: Compliance schedule - NEW; Added because are now using the term "compliance schedule" in Chpt 64 in place of "schedule of thereof in accordance with the plans and specifications approved by the department.

 Commented [18]: Construction permit - Keep.
 Used in Chpt 60 (old 64).